If you’ve ever tried to share videos over email, you’ll know how frustrating it can be. And it’s easy to see why.

 The only downside with Dropbox is that its 2 GB size limit applies to your whole account, not each individual video.
 So if you want to share four different videos, your limit for each video instantly drops to 500 MB.

-If you want more space, you’ll have to upgrade to Personal Plus for $9.99 per month, which would give you 2 TB of storage.
+If you want more storage space, you’ll have to upgrade to Personal Plus for $9.99 per month, which would give you 2 TB of storage.
 Or, if you’re a business user, you can get 5 TB with Business Standard for $12.50/user per month.

 5. Need to get feedback on your videos?
 Try Filestage